gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Control-Elements/Slider.md

 ---
 # Slider

-A Slider to select a numeric value
+A Slider to select a numeric value.

 | **Property** | **Description** |
 | --- | --- |